Claude Code Extension Points: When to Use What¶

 Keep CLAUDE.md lean: path-specific rules go in .claude/rules/, detailed procedures go in skills.
 See Hierarchical CLAUDE.md and Progressive Disclosure.

-- CLAUDE.md loading: loaded unconditionally at session start (memory docs).
+- CLAUDE.md loads unconditionally at session start (memory docs).

-- Skills: Claude invokes based on description relevance (skills docs).
+- Skills: Claude invokes them based on description relevance (skills docs).
 Set

 disable-model-invocation: truefor explicit-only. - Subagent delegation: the parent decides when to spawn.